 ACSI Camp Site, which camp sites can be ACSI Camp Sites?

-Years ago the number of ACSI campsites was limited.
-If a campsite wanted to be Camping ACSI, it had to request the inspection and that there was no other campsite inspected nearby.
+Years ago the number of ACSI camp sites was limited.
+If a campsite wanted to become an ACSI campsite, it had to apply for inspection and there had to be no other inspected campsite nearby.

-With the passage of time, this did not make sense since there were many campsites with sufficient quality to be Camping ACSI nearby, so the restriction of proximity was eliminated.
+In the course of time this did not make sense as there were many campsites of sufficient quality to be ACSI camp sites nearby, so the proximity restriction was lifted.

-Although 200 points are reviewed, the big blocks in which the campsite must comply with are:
+Although 200 points are reviewed, the large blocks in which the campsite must comply with more than enough are:

 - Quality/price ratio